-Post-traumatic stress disorder can occur at any age and appear after events such as:
+Can you get PTSD from a car accident and subsequent injuries?
+Yes – PTSD can occur at any age and appear after events such as:

-- Car accidents
+- Car Accidents

 - Domestic Violence

-- Natural disasters
+- Natural Disasters

 - Sexual Assault

-PTSD Car Accident Car Accident Compensation Claims
+PTSD and Car Accident Compensation Claims

-And if you develop PTSD, you are entitled to additional compensation to cover time away from work, loss of quality of life, and the cost of medications and treatment.
+Whenever you suffer a catastrophic injury in an accident that was not your fault, you are entitled to compensation for the pain and suffering.
+Auto accident recovery is hard enough, and if you develop PTSD, you are entitled to additional compensation to cover time away from work, loss of quality of life, and the cost of medications and treatment.

+However, putting a value on PTSD and the impact on daily life can be complicated, which is why you should call Avrek Law for a free consultation to discuss the specifics of your claim.
 It will be necessary to prove your PTSD and closely related damages to ensure you get the best settlement possible.

 How Often Do People Get PTSD After a Car Accident?

 Each year, more than six million traffic accidents (head on, sideswipe, rear end, etc.) occur in the United States.
 If you have been in an accident, you could have experienced many different injuries and emotions at the time of the accident and in later days following it.